-- Engineer/Public Works Director representing the owner - Field inspector - The owner or designated person representing the contractor - Field supervisor (who should not double as a member of the crew doing the work and have the authority to make field decisions) - A recording secretary to take minutes of the meeting.
+- Engineer/Public Works Director representing the owner. - Field inspector, representing the owner. - The designated person representing the contractor. - Field supervisor (who should not double as a member of the crew doing the work and have authority to make field decisions). - A recording secretary to take minutes of the meeting.

-What occurs at the preconstruction meeting:
+What occurs ar the preconstruction meeting: